-4.1 Stakeholder Interviews and Focus Groups
+4.1 Stakeholder Interviews

-Zec Eight Insights conducted stakeholder interviews from late April to early June 2022 as part of the Five-Year Parks and Recreation Master Plan update process.
+Zec Eight Insights conducted stakeholder interviews between April 25 and June 3, 2022.
+Sixteen (16) 30-to 60-minute stakeholder interviews were conducted via Zoom.
 Interviews were held with the following stakeholder groups: Cicero Town Council, Hamilton North Public Library, Hamilton Heights School Corporation, Our Town Cicero, Friends of the Park, Kiwanis Club, Cicero Police Department, Cicero Fire Department, and local business owners.
 The following key themes were derived from the stakeholder interview process.
 Of note, the themes are not presented in any particular order of magnitude or importance.
-A complete listing of focus group responses can be found in the Appendix.
+A complete listing of interview responses can be found in the Appendix.